 Petroleum Engineering Summer Sessions

 Two summer sessions, one after the completion of the sophomore year and one after the junior year, are important parts of the educational experience.
-The first is a two-week session designed to introduce the student to the petroleum industry.
+The first is a one-week session designed to introduce the student to the petroleum industry.
 Various career opportunities are highlighted as well as showing petroleum field and office operations and geology.
 In addition, students are indoctrinated in health, safety, and environmental awareness.
-Petroleum Engineering, a truly unique and exciting engineering discipline, can be experienced by visiting petroleum operations.
 Historically, the areas visited have included Europe, Alaska, Canada, the U.S. Gulf Coast, California, the Midcontinent, the Northeast US, and the Rocky Mountain Region.

 - Admissions Office